 The Complainant shall have ten (10) business days after the date the City Auditor sends a deficiency notice to the Complainant to provide the required information to the City Auditor, or the Complaint is automatically deemed abandoned and may not be processed in accordance with this Article.
-Within five (5) business days of a Complaint being abandoned, the City Auditor shall send written notification to the Complainant and the Accused.
+Within five (5) business days of a Complaint being abandoned, the City Auditor shall send written notification to the Complainant and the Respondent.

-(2) Timely.
+- (2) Timely.
 To be timely, a Complaint must be brought within six (6) months of the Complainant becoming aware of the act or omission that constitutes a violation of this Article.
-A Complaint will not be accepted more than two (2) years after the date of the act or omission.

-(i) Notification of Acceptance.
-Within five (5) business days of determining that a Complaint is administratively complete, the City Auditor shall send a written notification of acceptance to the Complainant, the Accused, and the City Attorney.
+A Complaint will not be accepted more than two (2) years after the date of the act or omission. - (i) Notification of Acceptance.
+Within five (5) business days of determining that a Complaint is administratively complete and timely, the City Auditor shall send a written notification of acceptance and a copy of the complaint to the Complainant, the Respondent, and the City Attorney.

-For purposes of this provision, a Complaint shall be considered Accepted when the City Auditor has deemed the submittal administratively complete, and timely.
+For purposes of this provision, a Complaint shall be considered Accepted when the City Auditor has deemed the submittal administratively complete and timely.